d-smith/ml-speciality-notes/acloud.guru/05-data-analysis-and-viz.md

 * Exampe: comparing the number of star ratings for a mobile application in the app store

-Line sharts - use lines to show one or more variables changing over time
+Line charts - use lines to show one or more variables changing over time

 * Example: plotting the value of bitcoin over the past 3 years.